NGSolve/ngsolve/docs/install/installmacnative.rst

 style *framework* and a *Netgen.app*.
 These steps have been tested on MacOS version 10.12.

-Here we describe how to build the latest version |version|-dev.
+Here we describe how to build the latest version |version|.

 Prerequisites
 *************